nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ViewCommandActivityDiagram](images/ViewCommandActivityDiagram.png)
 ### \[Completed\] Add/Remove Participant to/from event by index

 This feature allows Managera users to quickly add/remove participant to/from event according to the current filtered list of events and participant visible to user.

 #### Implementation Details

 The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we add new `commandType` cases for `AddParticipantToEventByIndexCommand` and `RemoveParticipantFromEventByIndexCommand` in `AddressBookParser`

 A `AddParticipantToEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
 If the indexes given by the user are not zero-based indexes, a `ParseException` will be thrown before `AddParticipantByIndexParser` creates the command itself to prevent any further error.
 If all indexes are valid, a `AddParticipantByIndexCommand` will be created by the parser.

 The `AddParticipantByIndexCommand` created by `AddParticipantToEventByIndexParser` contains 2 zero-based indexes.
 The first one is used to identify the `Participant` while the second is used to identify the `Event`.
-When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner. (if unsuccessful, a `CommmandException` will be thrown accordingly) If the Event does not already contain the `Participant` object, the participant will be added to the event accordingly.
+When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
+If the Event does not already contain the `Participant` object, the participant will be added to the event accordingly.
  Otherwise, a `CommandException` will be thrown.

 A `RemoveParticipantFromEventByIndexParser` parses the user's input and obtain indexes for Participant and Event respectively.
-If the indexes that the user input are not zero-based indexes, a `ParseException` will be thrown before `RemoveParticipantByIndexParser` creates the command itself to prevent any further error.
-If all indexes are valid, a `RemoveParticipantByIndexCommand` will be created by the parser.

-The `RemoveParticipantByIndexCommand` created by `RemoveParticipantFromEventByIndexParser` contains  2 zero-based indexes.
-The fist one is used to identify the `Participant` while the second one is used to identify the `Event`.
-When the command is executed, the `model` first trieds to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
-After all of that, if the Event doesn't that `Participant` object a `CommandException` will be thrown as well but if the Event does have the `Participant` object, that object will be removed from the `Event`.
+The workflow is nearly identical to `AddParticipantToEventByIndex`.
+It is only that instead of throwing `CommandException` if `Participant` object already exists in the event, the `CommandException` will be thrown when `Participant` *doesn't* exist in the event.
+After all of that, the `Participant` object will be removed from the `Event`.

 #### Implementation Rationale